sboxed/sandboxed/packages/sandboxed_cli/README.md

 ## Status

 This package is currently a placeholder and under development.
 Future updates will include CLI tools to support the Sandboxed ecosystem.

+---

+## License

+This project is licensed under the Elastic License 2.0 - see the [LICENSE](LICENSE.md) file for details.